CEI-lab/ece3400-2017/docs/lab4.md

 ## ECE 3400 Fall ’17

 ### Objective
 In this lab, you will be working on the final major component of your project: radio communication.
-You will also extend the work you did in Lab 3, using the FPGA to draw the full maze on a VGA monitor.
+You will also extend the work you did in Lab 3, using the FPGA to draw a full maze on a VGA monitor and update it with information received from the radio.

 Before the lab, split your team into two groups.
 One group will work on the radio component and the other on the FPGA component.
 Preferably, the FPGA group will *not* contain the group members who did the maze drawing component of Lab 3.
 We would like everyone to get experience with the VGA elements of this course.
-Note the each group has it own pre-lab assignment.
+Note that the each group has it own pre-lab assignment.

 For the final portion of the lab, the work done with the radio will be combined with the work done with the FPGA.
 Using the Nordic nRF24L01+ transceivers and the corresponding Arduino RF24 library, you will get the robot and video controller to talk to each other.
 You should ideally be able to send messages from one Arduino to the other Arduino (simulating actual maze information) and have the FPGA display the received data on the monitor.